 Master and (early) PhD students in marine biology, marine environmental sciences, marine resource management or related disciplines, in particular from Dutch, German and Danish universities.
 The summer school is limited to 16 students.
 Proficiency in English is required.

-To apply for participation in the summer school, please register before 30 June 2018 via this registration form.
+To apply for participation in the summer school, please register before 30 June 2018.
 All applicants will be informed about the selection outcome in early July 2018.

 4 ECTS, based on lectures, field/lab work and short student presentations.
 Participants will receive a summer school certificate from the participating research institutes, namely the University of Oldenburg (ICBM), the Royal Netherlands Institute for Sea Research (NIOZ) and the Alfred-Wegener-Institute for Polar and Marine Research (AWI).
 Students shall use this certificate for approval of the ECTS at their home university.